5 Key Book Promotion Strategies for Marketing Young Adult (YA) Titles

 3. Get involved in the community.

 One of the best ways to reach YA readers is to become involved in their communities.
-When mapping out your book marketing strategy, don’t forget to tap into these communities by attending book festivals, planning school visits and readings, and making sure you are as active as possible on social media.
+When mapping out your book marketing strategy, don’t forget to tap into these communities by attending book festivals, planning school visits and readings, and making sure you're as active as possible on social media.
 A little research and outreach goes a long way when it comes to securing your spot on the YA stage—and on "to-read" lists!

 Here are some thriving Facebook groups specifically for writers of Young Adult fiction.